ARMmbed/mbed-os-5-docs/docs/refs/arch/memory_model.md

 #### Configuration system

-The mbed configuration system customizes the compile time configuration of mbed components: targets, libraries and applications.
+The Arm Mbed configuration system customizes the compile time configuration of Mbed components: targets, libraries and applications.

 For more information, see the [Configuration System page](../advanced/config_system.md).